 Sustainable infrastructure is a term used to describe physical structures that are designed to last for a long time and resist the effects of climate change.
 It is an investment in the future of our planet and its ability to support human life.
 Sustainable infrastructure is designed to be reused and reconfigured over time, making it a key part of sustainable development.

-Sustainable Development Goals as developed by the World Bank are a global framework for sustainable development, which includes targets for infrastructure development.
+The Sustainable Development Goals, developed by the World Bank, are a global framework for sustainable development.
+They include targets for infrastructure development.
 Sustainable infrastructure is critical to achieving these goals and ensuring a resilient economy and environment.

 How can sustainable infrastructure be achieved?